chayandatta/Heart_disease_prediction/README.md

 ---

-We hope you find this repository helpful on your journey to learning machine learning.
-If you have any questions or encounter issues, please feel free to open an issue, and we'll be happy to assist you.
+I hope you find this repository helpful on your journey to learning machine learning.
+If you have any questions or encounter issues, please feel free to open an issue, and I'll be happy to assist you.
 Happy learning! 🚀

 ```
 Heart Disease prediction using 5 algorithms